 Basetsana Kumalo shares some wisdom on educating children about Covid-19

-The mother of the tribe and media mogul Basetsana Kumalo has warned that what parents communicate to their children during the country's coronavirus pandemic will ultimately become their reality.
+The 'mother of the tribe' and media mogul Basetsana Kumalo has cautioned parent about the manner in which they deliver information about the coronavirus pandemic, as it will become their ultimately become their reality.

-The media mogul shared her views on Instagram about the state of the country during the pandemic and how parents needed to act wisely during this time.
+The media mogul shared her views on Instagram about the state of the country during the 21-day lockdown and how parents needed to act wisely during this time.

 “Yes it’s a national crisis, yes it’s a global disaster, yes it’s a state of emergency, what we communicate to our children is and will be their absolute reality.”